SeanCremer/SeanCremer.github.io/IntroductionToDatabaseDesign.md

 # Database Design Sequence

 When designing Databases the decisions and steps taken are essentially a continuous circle of rinse and repeat.
 Basically a set of cookie cutter operations that must be performed over and over again till the design is complete.
-The repetition and Designer’s experience improves decisions made at conceptual crossroads reducing the iterations needed for the final product.
+The repetition and Designers experience improves decisions made at conceptual crossroads reducing the iterations needed for the final product.

 <a name="conceptual"></a>